AlexNek/Blazor-for-You/ForDevelopers/readme.md

 3. **Static Components**:
    - Components without rendering mode (default SSR) and without specific service connection could be placed everywhere.
-Here’s a **Quick Comparison** table summarizing the key differences between **SSR**, **Interactive**, and **Hybrid** modes.
-This will give your readers an easy reference to quickly review the main points of each rendering mode.

 ### Service Placement

-When developing a Blazor application, the placement and registration of services is crucial for ensuring optimal performance, security, and maintainability.
+When developing a Blazor application, the placement and registration of services is also crucial.

 #### Server-Side Services
 Server-side services are ideal for handling sensitive data and business logic securely.
 These services should always be registered on the server to minimize exposure to potential vulnerabilities.
 They can manage tasks such as authentication, data access, and any operations requiring secure processing.